tttppp/ragl/rules.md

 * Disqualified/forfeited players from Masters
 * Players qualified through pre-season events

+1.1.4.1 Players who competed in parallel divisions in the previous season (e.g. Minions A and Minions B) will be ranked based on their head-to-head result (if it exists), then win percentage, and then their all-time OpenRA 1v1 Ladder position.

+1.1.4.2 Where necessary pre-season head-to-heads will be played between tied players.

 1.1.5 In case the division is split into groups, seeding according to the ranking list takes place to prevent uneven draw of the groups rosters.

-1.1.6 Players who feel like they've found themselves in a division above their skill level may request to be dropped a division lower to better accommodate them.
+1.1.6 Players who feel like they've found themselves in a division above their skill level may request to be dropped to a lower division to better accommodate them.
+These requests will be considered by the administrators.

-1.1.7 League officials reserve the rights to not honour the above rules in special cases (i.e. players that have substantial past experience in RAGL and would better be placed in Masters directly rather than Minions - or possess and displayed incredible talent for example Morkel and ILikeMen during season 9).
+1.1.7 League officials reserve the rights to not honour the above rules in special cases.
+In particular performance in the OpenRA 1v1 Ladder and previous RAGL seasons will be taken into account.

 ## 1.2 Group stage

 1.2.1 The group stage is held in a round robin format, where each player is to play a match against every opponent in his group.

 1.2.2 A single match consists of 2 games.
-Game wins are added to score table as points.
+Game wins are added to the score table as points.
 Must be played on the RAGL server.

 ## 1.3 Placements, promotions, relegations

 1.3.1 Players are ranked within their group based on game wins counted as points.

 1.3.2 In the event of tied points at the end of the season, the players will be ranked against each other based on:
-* Result of the players’ current season matchup
+* Result of the players' current season matchup
 * Total number of strikes accumulated by players (less strikes is better)
-* Best-of-3 rematch
+* Best-of-3 rematch (if necessary to determine prizes or playoff spots)

 1.3.3 In the event of tied points for the first place in Minions group(s) at the end of the season, the players will be ranked against each other based on a Best-of-3 rematch, skipping all other tiebreakers.